aaronbloomfield/ccc/hws/metamask/index.md

 ##### Connecting to MetaMask

 The first thing a user has to do is enable the MetaMask extension to use the site; this is usually phrased as "connecting to MetaMask".
-To do this, we add the following code to our HTML file (adapted from [here](https://docs.metamask.io/guide/getting-started.html#connecting-to-metamask)):
+To do this, we add the following code to our HTML file (adapted from [here](https://docs.metamask.io/guide/getting-started.html#connecting-to-metamask)).
+You can put this right after the `<body>` opening tag.

 ```
 <button class="enableEthereumButton">Enable Ethereum</button>
 <script>
   const ethereumButton = document.querySelector('.enableEthereumButton');
   ethereumButton.addEventListener('click', () => {
     // will start the metamask extension
     ethereum.request({ method: 'eth_requestAccounts' });
   });
 </script>
 ```